 Early registration is recommended to reserve a seat and resource materials.

 For more information or to register, contact the ARDC CMDC Programs, 1071 County Road G, Ithaca, NE 68033, call (800) 529-8030, fax (402) 624-8010, e-mail email@example.com or visit the Web at http://ardc.unl.edu/training.shtml.

 A precision ag clinic is scheduled for Aug.
 27, 2014 and clinic focusing on the physical, chemical, and biological properties of soil and w ater will be held on Aug.
 28, 2014.

-UNL Extension is in the university's Institute of Agriculture and Natural Resources.
+UNL Extension is in the Institute of Agriculture and Natural Resources.